Create a free profile to get unlimited access to exclusive show news, updates, and more!

 "Paternity" (Season 9, Episode 9)

-From car accidents to questionable parental origins, "Paternity" has many nerve-wracking scenes that keep SVU fans going.
 The SVU deals with the arrival of a young boy whose nanny is beaten, raped, and murdered.
 Meanwhile, Stabler questions if Kathy is pregnant with his child due to their brief separation.
-Add all of that to Benson and Kathy getting in a life-threatening car accident that causes Kathy to go into labor prematurely.
-Benson is a true rockstar in this episode, with many SVU fans wondering what Stabler would do without her.
+Add all of that to Benson and Kathy getting in a life-threatening car accident that causes Kathy to go into labor prematurely, and you have one of the most memorable SVU episodes to date.

 "Wildlife" (Season 10, Episode 7)